Dominic Lau Hoe Chai: Joining and supporting Perikatan Nasional

 During the 2020–2022 political crisis, Lau vocally supported the Perikatan Nasional coalition led by the 8th Prime Minister Muhyiddin Yassin before officially joining Perikatan Nasional as a component party in February 2021.
 Lau described the support as necessary for the sake of political stability to hasten the recovery of Malaysia from the pandemic.

 In August 2021, 15 disgruntled MPs from the Barisan Nasional bench were dissatisfied with the status quo and withdrew their support from the Perikatan government led by Prime Minister Muhyiddin Yassin, toppling the Perikatan government as a result of a lack of parliamentary majority.
 Ismail Sabri Yaakob from Barisan Nasional was subsequently appointed as the 9th Prime Minister, effectively making Barisan Nasional the government since their electoral defeat in 2018.
 Although in a leading position, the Barisan Nasional government still requires the backing of Perikatan Nasional to maintain a parliamentary majority.

 Perikatan Nasional continued to support the Barisan government through a confidence and supply agreement despite the loss of the prime minister position.
 In return, political figures from Perikatan Nasional was appointed as part of the Ismail Sabri Cabinet.
 Dominic Lau supported the arrangement between Perikatan Nasional and Barisan Nasional as the President of GERAKAN.

-Senator (2021–present)
+Senator (2021–2024)

-The Yang di-Pertuan Agong Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah consented to Lau's appointment as a Senator for a 3-year term from 23 November 2021 to 24 November 2024.
+The Yang di-Pertuan Agong Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah consented to Lau's appointment as a Senator for a 3-year term from 23 November 2021 to 22 November 2024.
+His appointment marks the return of GERAKAN to the Parliament of Malaysia after failing to win any seats during the 2018 general election.

 Criticisms and clarifications of appointment

-Lau's Senatorial appointment was met with backlash due to its timing shortly after the 2021 Melaka state election.
-The Democratic Action Party (DAP) was one of the vocal parties voicing out against Lau's appointment over allegations of political compensation.
-However, Lau dismissed the allegations and clarified the appointment had already been planned way before the election.
+Lau's Senatorial appointment was met with backlash due to its timing shortly after the 2021 Malacca state election.
+DAP was one of the vocal parties voicing out against Lau's appointment over allegations of political compensation.
+However, Lau dismissed the allegations and clarified the appointment had already been planned long before the election.